-The D5300 is an excellent camera that weighs next to nothing.
+The D5300 is an excellent camera with outstanding image quality that weighs next to nothing.
+Bingo!

 The images are fantastic, with so much resolution that the D5300 can push many lenses to their limits, however for advanced users, the D5300 hides too many adjustments behind a menu system instead of providing real buttons.